front-commerce/developers.front-commerce.com/docs/adapt-theme-to-brand.md

 your identity shines in the details.
 However, you can do all the heavylifting pretty quickly by customizing what is called **Design Tokens**.

+And it's a great way to familiarize yourself with Front Commerce Lite!

 ## Get your Design Tokens

 This concept is often closely related to Design Systems.
 Basically Design Tokens